-Some options for the Inspector are accessed by right-clicking with the mouse on the window.
+Some options for the different tabs are accessed by right-clicking with the mouse on the window.
 Select the 'Copy' option from the menu to copy the contents of the current cell to the clipboard.
 Clicking the 'Copy Row' or 'Copy Column' option will copy the entire row or column to the clipboard, and the 'Copy Table' option will copy all data (the data will be copied in a tab-delimited format).
 For some columns of the Inspector, the numbers in the column can be displayed in a number of different numeric formats by selecting 'Column Display Format' from the right-click menu and then choosing 'Hex', 'Decimal', 'Octal', or 'Binary'.
 Click the 'Export CSV' menu option to write the current table to a CSV file.
 A CSV file (which stands for Comma Separated Value) is a text file where each cell is written separated by commas and CSV files are written in UTF-8 format.

 - Signed Byte - 8-bit number between -128 and 127